Davis1776/2020-04-Leaflet-Challenge/README.md

 In this project, I want to build a new set of tools that will visualize USGS earthquake data.
 They collect a massive amount of data from all over the world each day and a robust set of vizzes help tell important stories from their data collected.
 Important policy and funding decisions that impact the public's health and safety use this data.

-### Setup up Github repo to oraganize plots, code, and date collected from the USGS data
+## Setup up Github repo to oraganize plots, code, and date collected from the USGS data

 1. I created a new GitHub repository for this project called `leaflet-challenge`.
 2. I cloned this new repository to my computer.
-3. Inside your local git repository, create a directory for the Leaflet challenge.
-Use the folder names to correspond to the challenges: **Leaflet-Step-1** and **Leaflet-Step-2**.
+3. Inside my local git repository, I created a directory for this Leaflet challenge.
 4. This project utilizes both **html** and **Javascript**.
 5. Pushed the above changes to GitHub.

-## Projec Documentation
+## Project Documentation

 ### 1. **Select the USGS data feed to collect**
 I selected data collection for the past 30 days on earthquakes with a 1.0+ magnitude.
 <p align="center">
   <img width="181" height="754" src="Images/MRD_USGSfeeds.png?raw=true)">
 </p>

 ### 2. **Collect the USGS data set using an API**